erik73/addon-mail/mail/DOCS.md

 #### Option: `admin_password` (required)

 The password for the admin_user.
-In the current version of the add-on, this can not be changed once the database is created.
+This option can be changed after initial install.
+A handy feature if you forget your password!

 #### Option: `letsencrypt_certs` (required)